Northwest Houston

 Dr. Bob Basu:

 Hello.
-So today we’re talking about plus-size tummy tucks.
+So today we’re talking about tummy tucks for plus-size patients.
 But this is a relatively new patient generated term that really refers to procedures that have been around for very long time, but it really focuses on procedures on patients who have a higher body mass index.
 Body mass index is a reference to a ratio of a patient’s height and their weight.
-After patients have undergone a plus-size tummy tuck, they feel they have much more energy and they’re able to exercise and lead a much healthier lifestyle.
+After patients have undergone a tummy tuck, they feel they have much more energy and they’re able to exercise and lead a much healthier lifestyle.
 They are thankful that a practice treated them with respect, and did not just dismiss them because their body mass index or weight was simply higher.
 They’re thankful for the curves that we’ve achieved for them.
 What I often hear is a renewed sense of confidence.
-Patients who have healed from their plus-sized tummy to come back to the office with a lot more energy and confidence.
+Patients who have healed come back to the office with a lot more energy and confidence.
 You see it in their posture, you see it in their overall presentation of themselves.
 They’re smiling.
 They just feel good.
 It’s almost like a new charge on life.

 But after we did the consultation and we developed a plan she felt hopeful, and she was very thankful.
 She hadn’t made the decision to proceed yet.
 But as an aesthetic plastic surgery practice, she was thankful not just to me, but to my entire team that we took her seriously.
 She told us that she had been to other practices throughout the country including Texas, and she felt that she was just dismissed because she had a higher body mass index.
 She was a heavier patient.
 I specifically remember her telling me that because she didn’t look like the Barbie doll walking to the plastic surgery office, she really felt dismissed by a lot of the places.
 She wanted to thank us profusely that we treated her with respect.
 That feedback meant a lot to us, that we gave her some hope.